 HTML <audio> Tag

-The <audio> has been added to HTML5 to allow embedding audio files to a web page.
+The <audio> is one of the HTML5 elements added to allow embedding audio files to a web page.
 Since not all browsers support all audio formats, the audio file is encoded using special codecs.

 The <source> tag or the src attribute is used to indicate the variations of the same audio file.
 The path to an audio file can contain an absolute or relative URLs.